 • Economics

-Offered to members of Class I, Economics the study of choices that individuals, firms, and societies must make as they use scarce resources to provide for material well-being.
+Economics, offered to members of Class I, is a non-honors course which explores the study of choices that individuals, firms, and societies must make as they use finite resources to provide for material well-being.
 This course presents the tools of micro- and macroeconomic analysis.
-Macro topics include the market system of economic organization, economic growth, productivity, the role of government, the financial system, inflation, unemployment, short-term economic fluctuations, exchange rate determination, and theoretical controversies.
-Micro topics include applications of supply and demand analysis, elasticity, production theory, the organization of industry (including monopoly and oligopoly), labor markets, income inequality, externalities, poverty, and trade.
-Whenever possible, we will consider international dimensions and comparisons.
-Students are asked to master introductory economic theory and analyze economic issues with some degree of sophistication.
+Macro topics include the market system of economic organization, economic growth, productivity, the role of government, the financial system, inflation, and unemployment.
+Micro topics include applications of supply and demand analysis, elasticity, the organization of industry (including monopoly and oligopoly), labor markets, income inequality, externalities, poverty, and trade.
+Students are asked to gain an understanding of introductory economic theory and analyze economic issues.
 Students are also expected to be familiar with current economic events as presented in The Wall Street Journal, The New York Times, or The Economist.
-A major objective of the course is to introduce basic economic principles and the kinds of questions and techniques used by economists in their analysis.
 The course will also ask students to develop and demonstrate skills through a variety of assessments and modalities, including but not limited to essays, tests, projects, debates, problem sets, and in-class conversations.
-Later in the year, the course will focus increasingly on the real world applications of economics, and on the research and analysis that are required to explore this effectively.
+Later in the year the course will focus increasingly on the real-world applications of economics, and on the research and analysis that are required to explore this effectively.
+Placement in either Economics or Honors Economics is at the discretion of the History Department.

-• Honors Law & Philosophy
+• Honors Economics

 • Honors Global Conflicts